hyssh/adv-doc-analyzer/readme.md

 # Advanced Document Analyzer(MTC project ADA)

-Goal of the sample app is to show case how to use GPT (LLMs) to analzye document
+Goal of the sample app is to show case how to use GPT (LLMs) to analyze document

 ## Scenario